nsgrantham/slg-ncsu-2015-spring/02-Grantham/README.md

 Now do the following:

-1. Download [Barry Clark's "Jekyll Now" repository](https://github.com/barryclark/jekyll-now) by choosing "Clone in Desktop" or "Download ZIP" (right-hand side).
+1. Download [Barry Clark's "Jekyll Now" repository](https://github.com/barryclark/jekyll-now) by choosing "Download ZIP" (right-hand side).
 Make sure to save it in a good place.
 I prefer `~/Documents`.
 Unzip it if necessary.
 2. Open your terminal and navigate to this directory (e.g. `cd ~/Documents/jekyll-now-master`)
 3. Before building the site, we must install a ruby gem (essentially like a package in `R`) called `jekyll-sitemap`.
 To do so, enter `gem install jekyll-sitemap` into your terminal.
 4. Now we can build the website!
 Enter `jekyll serve`.
 Hopefully you get some output that ends with "Server running ... press ctrl+c to stop"